 This is a first for me, cooking fish in the slow cooker and I am pleased to report it worked exceptionally well.
-I was inspired by Mediocre Mum who last week did Chorizo, new potato and haddock and I took up the challenge to see if I could create one of our favourite recipes without having to slave over a hot stove all afternoon.
+I was inspired by Mediocre Mum who made Chorizo, new potato and haddock and I took up the challenge to see if I could create one of our favourite recipes without having to slave over a hot stove all afternoon.

-It worked and here is your slow cooker recipe for the best fish stew recipe I know
+It worked and here is your fish stew slow cooker recipe.
+Enjoy!

 Italian Fish stewIngredients 2tbsps olive oil 100g smoked pancetta or diced lardons 3 cloves of gralic crushed 1 tsp chilli powder (more if you like a kick) 1 tin of chopped tomatoes 200g white fish – I added two pieces of salmon to my stew as well, I removed the scaly skin first though ;) 1 bag of frozen mixed seafood 1 x 200g pack of jumbo prawns 200ml white wine 2tbsps fresh torn basil leaves salt and pepper to season I had about 200g of fresh home grown tomatoes from the garden which I threw in too